piyushsachdeva/Python-AI-Space-Exploration-Game/README.md

 ### 2. Replace variables

-Replace the following variables in `tutorial.py` with your own values:
+Replace the following variables in `tutorial.py` with your values:

 - `OPENAI_API_KEY` with your OpenAI API Key.
 - `ASTRA_DB_KEYSPACE` with your Astra DB Keyspace.